bbauska/Coursera-Bootstrap/README.md

 Taking a look at Bootstrap&apos;s CSS code itself, let&apos;s go in and see how media queries are being used by Bootstrap.

-Here you see an example of a media query where it says, &commat;media and min-width 576 pixels.
+Here you see an example of a media query where it says, \@media and min-width 576 pixels.

 And then it specifies that those particular CSS class call container,